Law you can afford

 Introduction

-If an employee is dismissed because the work they are doing has ceased or diminished, or because their place of work is closing or being relocated, then the employee is dismissed by reason of redundancy.
+If an employee is dismissed because the work they are doing has stopped or diminished, or because their place of work is closing or being relocated, then the employee is dismissed by reason of redundancy.

 Surplus employees